 Famous sightings of the Royal Crescent in film and television

 “The beautiful situation of the crescent cannot be understood by any comparison with anything in any town whatsoever.”
-Famous literary hostess, Mrs Elizabeth Montagu, 1780
+Famous literary hostess, Mrs. Elizabeth Montagu, 1780

 “I consider that staying at The Royal Crescent Hotel in Bath is one of my great luxuries.
-Whether I am performing at the Theatre Royal or visiting the great city if Bath, I always look forward to having my favourite hotel as my base.”
+Whether I am performing at the Theatre Royal or visiting the great city of Bath, I always look forward to having my favourite hotel as my base.”
 David Suchet MBE

 Get away from it all with a relaxing Spa Break making full use of all that our Spa can offer